Frequently asked questions (FAQ) about Azure Files

 No: removing a server endpoint isn't like rebooting a server!
 Removing and recreating the server endpoint is almost never an appropriate solution to fixing issues with sync, cloud tiering, or other aspects of Azure File Sync.
 Removing a server endpoint is a destructive operation.
 It may result in data loss in the case that tiered files exist outside of the server endpoint namespace.
-See Why do tiered files exist outside of the server endpoint namespace for more information.
+For more information, see why do tiered files exist outside of the server endpoint namespace for more information.
 Or it may result in inaccessible files for tiered files that exist within the server endpoint namespace.
 These issues won't resolve when the server endpoint is recreated.
 Tiered files may exist within your server endpoint namespace even if you never had cloud tiering enabled.
-That's why recommend that you don't remove the server endpoint unless you would like to stop using Azure File Sync with this particular folder or have been explicitly instructed to do so by a Microsoft engineer.
+That's why we recommend that you don't remove the server endpoint unless you would like to stop using Azure File Sync with this particular folder or have been explicitly instructed to do so by a Microsoft engineer.
 For more information on remove server endpoints, see Remove a server endpoint.

-Yes, the storage sync service and/or storage account can be moved to a different resource group or subscription within the existing Azure AD tenant.
-If the storage account is moved, you need to give the Hybrid File Sync Service access to the storage account (see Ensure Azure File Sync has access to the storage account).
+Yes, the storage sync service and/or storage account can be moved to a different resource group, subscription, or Azure AD tenant.
+After the storage sync service or storage account is moved, you need to give the Microsoft.StorageSync application access to the storage account (see Ensure Azure File Sync has access to the storage account).

 If you have enabled Azure Backup on your file sync managed file shares, file ACLs can continue to be restored as part of the backup restore workflow.
 This works either for the entire share or individual files/directories.